EHB-TI/web-app-acces-denied/README.md

 <hr>

->	Both customer and seller have to be able to make use of the website in a safe and secure way without getting lost in a large assortment of questions and criteria.
+>	Both customer and seller have to be able to make use of the website safely and securely without getting lost in a large assortment of questions and criteria.

 * A user will be to easily create an advertisement, able to create the best advertisement and have descent information about the     vehicles and car-parts we will be asking a lot of information and images.

 *	We will create a clean and interactive design able to keep our users interested and don not borrow them with exhausting questions

-* We will also provide questions with prefilled in answers or examples able to help our customers creating an advertisement of quality without losing too much time
+* We will also provide questions with prefilled in answers or examples able to help our customers create an advertisement of quality without losing too much time

 <hr>

 >	Adding logging and monitoring will help us improve our application and detect bugs much faster.

-* Adding Crashlytics will helps us discover whenever a user encounter a problem.
-We will have a detaild log of the error in question.
+* Adding Crashlytics will help us discover whenever a user encounters a problem.
+We will have a detailed log of the error in question.

-* Adding Analytics will help us improve the usability of our website, and also retrieve very valueble data about user experiences, such as access to search data, time user spent on the website, amount of clicks …
+* Adding Analytics will help us improve the usability of our website, and also retrieve very valuable data about user experiences, such as access to search data, time user spent on the website, amount of clicks …

 * Adding Google Search (Google indexation) will improve our website in the long term and provide more data, also search data, timestamp, location …